aiven/devportal/docs/platform/concepts/aiven-node-firewall-configuration.rst

 Cloud management
 ----------------
-Local access to metadata address is allowed to 169.254.169.254/32.
+Local access to the metadata address is allowed via 169.254.169.254/32.
 This includes ports 123 and 52 for services like NTP and local DNS.
 Azure health checks, DHCP and DNS are allowed from IP 168.63.129.16/32 using ports 67 and 53.
 This is an Azure-specific management address.

 Enhanced compliance environments